Differences Between Debt and Equity Financing

 - You have to pay back the money in a specific amount of time

-- Too much of loan or debt creates cash flow problems which create a trouble in paying back your debts.
+- Too much of a loan or debt creates cash flow problems which create trouble in paying back your debts.

-- Showing too much of debt creates a problem in raising equity capital as debt is considered high-risk potential by investors and this will limit your ability to raise capital.
+- Showing too much of debt creates a problem in raising equity capital as debt is considered high-risk potential by investors, and this will limit your ability to raise capital.

-- The cost of repaying the loans is high and hence this can reduce the chances of growth for your company.
+- The cost of repaying the loans is high, and hence this can reduce the chances of growth for your company.

-Equity Financing Advantage
+#2 – Equity Financing

-- The risk here is less because it is not a loan and it need not be paid back.
+- The risk here is less because it is not a loan, and it need not be paid back.
 Equity financing is a very good way of financing your business if you cannot afford a loan.

 - You will have to distribute profits and not pay off your loan payments.